brettski/EntLibCryptoCli/readme.md

 ## Enterprise Library Cryptography Block CLI

-Born out of a requirement to restore RijndaelManaged Symmetric keys from the command line and removing the manual use of the EntLibConfig.exe app.
+Born out of a requirement to restore RijndaelManaged Symmetric keys from the command line while removing the **manual** use of the `EntLibConfig.exe` app.
 Why does that matter?
-The EntLibConfig.exe application is a desktop app with no command line support.
+The `EntLibConfig.exe` application is a desktop application with no command line support.

-So if you have an older application which depends on the Enterprise Library Cryptography Block and which to run that application in an auto-scaling group, you will not be able to as the RijndaelManaged key is DPAPI protected and must be `restored` on each new computer it is used on.
+If you have an older application which depends on the [Enterprise Library Cryptography Block](https://www.nuget.org/packages/EnterpriseLibrary.Security.Cryptography/) and wish to run that application in an auto-scaling group, you will not be able to as the RijndaelManaged key is DPAPI protected and must be *restored* on each new computer it is used on.
 Before this CLI, that could only be done through a manual clickity-clickity-click-click app.
-Well unless you roll your own of course :).
+Well unless you rolled your own of course :).

 - Input: A previously Archived (exported) key, the password for the exported key